amartone21/ML-for-signal-vs-background-classification/README.md

 The actual optimisation has been done only for the BDT, since it is also my BSc thesis and I spent more time on it.
 There is also a repository for that with more details.
 Here, the purpose was just to see how those algorithms compare and try to build an undesstanding of how they work.

+## Config.py file
+You may have noticed the config.py file.
+It contains a dictionary with all the variables for different analysis configurations.
+The reason is because, as mentioned above, there can be both fat and narrow jets, and we may have situations where we have 2 narrow or 1 fat jets.
+The former is called resolved configuration, the latter is called resolved.
+Based on some physics considerations (I am happy to discuss it via mail!), you may want to select different configurations (hence differnet kinematic variables) but also different energy tresholds.
+Basicaly in every ML algorithm you will select a configuration and an energy regime in the config dictionary.